abeer-saleh/EDA_Project/README.md

   * EXITS = The cumulative exit register value for a device

- * # of features/columns =
- * # of rows =
+  ### Scope

+  Our scope was the most recent three months from August 14 to June  of 2021, we used the most recent datasets to take an apropriate decision and be up-to-date
+  Thed dataset contains 580895 rows × 11 columns
   * type for each feature/columns

-  ### Scope

-  Our scope was the most recent three months from August 14 to ??  of 2021, we used the most recent datasets to take an apropriate decision and be up-to-date
-  *
   *
   *